 What is the Official Language of Bangladesh?

 ‘Bangla’ or ‘Bengali’ is the official language of Bangladesh.
 But one may surprisingly noticed that there are a great varieties of Bengali language and some other Regional languages also in Bangladesh.
-English is the second official language of Bangladesh.
+English is the second official language of the country.

 The Bangladesh main language is ‘Bangla’ or Bengale.
 Bangladesh Language is very strong in speaking and writing.
 Bangla language has very historical and prestigious structure.
 Only native Bangla speaking people can speak Bangladesh language properly.
 Any foreigner can learn Bangla language within a few months but they can not express their emotion with exact pronunciation.